Effects of particle-hole fluctuations on the superfluid transition in two-dimensional atomic Fermi gases: Conclusions

 \section{Conclusions}

-In summary, we have studied the impact of the particle-hole channel on BKT physics in Fermi gases within the context of the BCS-BEC crossover.
-We introduce the particle-hole channel effect by incorporating an average particle-hole susceptibility, which self-consistently includes the self-energy feedback, leading to an effective renormalization of the pairing strength.
-The dynamic structure of the angular-averaged particle-hole susceptibility exhibits strong dependencies on momentum and temperature, showing distinct momentum dependencies at low temperatures compared to its 3D counterpart.
-Furthermore, we perform averaging of the particle-hole susceptibility at two different levels, revealing important physical consequences in the crossover and BCS regimes.
-The particle-hole channel provides a screening of the pairing interaction and shifts the BKT transition temperature and the pairing gap curves towards the BEC regime as a function of $\ln (k^{}_Fa^{}_\text{2D})$.
-Additionally, a comparison shows that the BKT transition temperature calculated with the particle-hole channel provides a better fit for the experimental data and QMC results.
+In summary, we have studied the impact of the particle-hole channel on the BKT physics in Fermi gases within the context of BCS-BEC crossover.
+The entire particle-hole $T$ matrix is included to renormalize the interaction that appears in the particle-particle $T$ matrix.
+Both $T$ matrices contain self-consistently includes the self-energy feedback.
+This leads to a non-uniform shift of the inverse interaction strength by the particle-hole susceptibility, which evaluated as an angular average at two different levels, revealing important physical consequences in the crossover and BCS regimes.
+The particle-hole channel provides a screening of the pairing interaction and thus shifts curves of the BKT transition temperature and the pairing gap towards the BEC regime as a function of $\ln (k^{}_Fa^{}_\text{2D})$.
+Additionally, a comparison shows that the particle-hole corrected BKT transition temperature exhibits a better agreement with the experimental data and QMC results.
 Future experiments with more elaborate measurements are called for to resolve various discrepancies.

-Finally, it should be mentioned that, in addition to the simple averaged particle-hole susceptibility, there are a series of higher order corrections, including a higher order $T$-matrix \cite{Chen2016SR}, which may contribute significant modifications to the present results.
-In addition, the BKT criterion \cite{Wu2015PRL,Wang2020NJP} is merely based on numerical simulations \cite{Prokofev2001PRL} to provide a value of the phase space density.
-Despite the experimental support \cite{Murthy2015PRL}, an analytical derivation of such a criterion would be highly desirable.
+Finally, it should be mentioned that, in addition to the simple averaged particle-hole susceptibility, there are a series of higher order corrections, including a higher order $T$-matrix \cite{Chen2016SR} and vertex corrections, which may contribute significant modifications to the present results.
+In addition, the BKT criterion \cite{Wu2015PRL,Wang2020NJP} is merely based on numerical simulations \cite{Prokofev2001PRL} to provide the critical phase space density.
+Despite the experimental support \cite{Murthy2015PRL}, a rigorous analytical derivation of such a criterion would be highly desirable.